hendrixxD/HNG-Stage-2/UML copy.md

-# Class UML Diagram For Event App Base On [./User_Event_App_Workflow.txt](User_Event_App_Workflow.txt)
+# Class UML Diagram For Event App Base On [User_Event_App_Workflow.txt](User_Event_App_Workflow.txt)

   ![Class UML Diagram](IMG/UML_DIA.png)

   ## Notes

    ### Relationships:
    - Users can create events (association between User and Event).
    - Users can belong to multiple groups (many-to-many association between User and Group).
    - Groups can contain multiple events (one-to-many association between Group and Event).
    - Users can RSVP to events (many-to-many association between User and Event via RSVP_Status).
    - Users receive notifications (one-to-many association between User and Notification).
    - Users can have different roles within groups (many-to-many association between User and Group via User_Role).
     - eg
       1. The User_Role class represents the roles that users can have within groups in your event app.
          It's a pivotal part of your application's access control and permissions system.